Category Archives: Bavarian Royals

 Sophie and her family: Sophie, Franz Joseph with his wife Elisabeth and their two eldest children Rudolf and Gisela, Maximilian with his wife Charlotte, Karl Ludwig, Ludwig Viktor, Photograph by Ludwig Angerer, 1860; Credit – Wikipedia

 The biggest ambition of Franz Joseph’s mother Sophie was to place her oldest son on the Austrian throne.
-During the Revolutions of 1848, she persuaded her husband to give up his rights to the throne in favor of their son Franz Joseph, and on December 2, 1848, Emperor Ferdinand abdicated the throne in favor of his 18-year-old nephew.
+During the Revolutions of 1848, she persuaded her husband to give up his rights to the throne in favor of their son Franz Joseph.
+On December 2, 1848, Emperor Ferdinand abdicated the throne in favor of his 18-year-old nephew.
 Franz Joseph was now Emperor of Austria, King of Hungary and Croatia, and King of Bohemia.
-During the early years of her son’s reign, Sophie was the power behind the throne, and in addition, she fulfilled the duties of an Empress.
+During the early years of her son’s reign, Sophie was the power behind the throne, and she fulfilled the duties of an Empress.

 Sophie’s four sons left to right: Karl Ludwig, Franz Joseph, Maximilian & Ludwig Viktor, circa 1860; Credit – Wikipedia